 This course is a continuation of Financial Accounting with the focus shifted to the internal needs of managers.
 The course offers students an understanding of managerial accounting techniques used in today's modern business world.
-Course Code: CNBUS 3304 Prerequisites: CNBUS 1102 May be Taken Concurrently With: CNBUS 3301

 Certificate in Entrepreneurship

 The Certificate in Entrepreneurship provides the student with the skills to combine management with practical experience in developing innovative ideas, evaluating opportunities, and launching or growing businesses.